Fire Damaged House for Sale in New Jersey: What Sellers Need to Know

 Please try again later.

-Cash buyers purchase fire-damaged properties in current condition across New Jersey.
+Cash buyers purchase fire damaged properties in current condition across New Jersey.
 No repairs, no cleaning, no staging.
-As-is sales in New Jersey typically close in 30–60 days.
-The sale price ranges from 25–40% below pre-fire market value.
+As is sales in New Jersey typically close in 30 to 60 days.
+The sale price ranges from 25 to 40% below pre fire market value.
 For a New Jersey home valued at $470,000 before the fire, that means a likely sale price between $282,000 and $352,500.

-Full restoration in New Jersey typically costs $117,500–$258,500 and takes 10–18 months.
-If the rebuild goes smoothly, you may recover 85–100% of pre-fire value.
+Full restoration in New Jersey typically costs $117,500 to $258,500 and takes 10 to 18 months.
+If the rebuild goes smoothly, you may recover 85 to 100% of pre fire value.
 But contractor delays, permit issues, and cost overruns are common.
-A Newark homeowner had three separate city inspection orders on his fire-damaged property.
+A Newark homeowner had three separate city inspection orders on his fire damaged property.
 Each one threatened fines.
 We connected him with an investor who closed in 14 days and assumed all code compliance obligations.

-If you have active coverage, your insurer owes you the cost to restore the property to pre-loss condition.
+If you have active coverage, your insurer owes you the cost to restore the property to pre loss condition.
 You can collect the settlement, then decide whether to rebuild or sell.
-Read our guide to fire insurance claims in New Jersey before making this decision.
+Review our guide to fire insurance claims in New Jersey before making this decision.

-The 25–40% discount reflects New Jersey’s statewide market conditions.
-Damage severity drives the range: smoke-only properties sell for 15–20% below pre-fire value, while structures with roof collapse and fire-suppression water damage sell for 40–55% below.
+The 25 to 40% discount reflects New Jersey's statewide market conditions.
+Damage severity drives the range: smoke only properties sell for 15 to 20% below pre fire value, while structures with roof collapse and fire suppression water damage sell for 40 to 55% below.
 Lot value, neighborhood demand, and local investor competition determine where a specific property falls within that range.

 |---|---|---|